digital-logbook/logbook/README.md

-# logbook
+# Logbook

-A command-line application for tracking your computer usage.
+A command-line application for tracking your computer usage times.